Hackley Public Library

 - Community standards must be adhered to and inappropriate or illegal use is not allowed.
 You can expect to be monitored.

 - Only one person may be at a computer at a time.
-The Reference Librarian has the right to over-ride this rule in special circumstances.
+The Technology Staff has the right to over-ride this rule in special circumstances.

 - The computers are turned off fifteen minutes before the library closes.